chethanhn29/Data-science-ML-and-DL-Resources/Large_language_Models(LLM)/Langchain.md

 4. **Retrieval Chain:**
    - Load and index data for retrieval using a retriever.
    - Create a chain to fetch and pass relevant documents to LLM.
+**Note**:
+- we need to index it into a vectorstore.
+This requires a few components, namely an embedding model and a vectorstore,we can use this embedding model to ingest documents into a vectorstore.
+- Now that we have this data indexed in a vectorstore, we will create a retrieval chain.
+This chain will take an incoming question, look up relevant documents, then pass those documents along with the original question into an LLM and ask it to answer the original question.
 5. **Conversation Retrieval Chain:**
    - Modify retrieval to consider conversation history.
    - Extend LLM chain for dynamic interaction.